 The G20 summit at the end of the month may change these probabilities materially.
 The candlestick chart shows the IG corporate credit spread volatility that has occurred over just the last two years.
 Current spreads largely in the mid-points of their trading ranges reflect the uncertainty that exists in the various trade outcomes we have outlined with the potential for near term volatility being quite high.
 With relatively little dispersion (~40 bps), we prefer more defensive sectors with stable cash flows and exposure to the U.S. economy.
 In regards to the more cyclical and liquid sectors, we have a more defensive position from a duration and/or credit risk perspective.
 The Banking sector in particular has been more resilient than we would have expected given falling rates and growth expectations.
 We view sectors such as Communications as providing less value today given the trajectory of growth, required investments (capital and operating) and lack of financial flexibility.

 Principal and Director of Corporate Credit

 Elizabeth Henderson, CFA, is a Principal and the Director of Corporate Credit at AAM with 23 years of investment experience.
 She is responsible for the Corporate sector, in addition to the analysis of investment grade Telecommunications, Media and Technology credits.
 Additionally, Elizabeth is a member of AAM’s “Outsourced CIO” Committee.
 Prior to joining AAM, Elizabeth was a Director at Fitch Ratings with responsibility for following public and private telecommunications and media companies.
 She is a CFA Charterholder as well.
-Elizabeth graduated from Indiana University with a BS in Finance and earned a MBA in Finance, Analytical Consulting, and Marketing from Northwestern University’s Kellogg School of Management.
+Elizabeth graduated with honors from Indiana University with a BS in Finance and earned a MBA in Finance, Analytical Consulting, and Marketing from Northwestern University’s Kellogg School of Management.